conda-forge/miniforge/README.md

 conda init --reverse
 ```

-2. Remove the folder and all subfolders where the base environment (Miniforge) was installed:
+2. Remove the folder and all subfolders where the base environment for Miniforge was installed:

 ```bash
 CONDA_BASE_ENVIRONMENT=$(conda info --base)